Code-for-All/matterbridge-config/README.md

 - `#random` and others similar (ie. rename #eat-for-all to #random-eat-for-all)
 - `#fundraising` - Sharing possibilities for fundraising for the network and cross-partner cooperation.
 - `#readingroom` - Aggregated news from all organizations via RSS bot
-- `#inclusivity` - Strategies for making everyone feel like they belong.
 - `#wins` – Sharing our achievements throughout the year (if possible link related post).
 Posts will be used for external communication, yearly reports, donors
 - `#just-starting` – We share information about our new projects at their earliest stage to enable cooperation on them.
 - `#events` - Purpose: Sharing events we are organizing or planning to attend.
 If you want to start start discussion about common session's proposals or other event-related talk start a subchannel (ie. #events-ogp-summit) and invite interested people there.